jarny/iscandar/Readme.md

 Iscandar
 ======
 **Iscandar** (Interactive Single Cell Data Analysis Report) is a set of python scripts and html/javascript files used to create interactive report for single cell rna-seq analysis.
-The report is a fully self-contained folder where the html file accesses all required javascript files within the same location.
+It can be used as a standalone application to look up gene expression and gene set expression profiles on clustering which have already been performed (it takes PCA and TSNE coordinates as input, rather than performing any clustering itself).
+[Download a demo](/assets/lanner.zip) (120Mb) with a full published dataset (unzip and open Report.html in your browser).

 ![Screenshot](/assets/Screenshot1.png)

+## Key features
+- Show two types of clustering (usually PCA and TSNE) on interactive scatter plots (using plotly).
+There is also a side-by-side view so that comparisons can be made between the two.
+- Lasso points on the screen and define these as a new cluster.
+On the side-by-side view of the plots, lassoing one plot automatically shows corresponding points in the other.
+- Look up gene expression as a colour gradient on each plot.
+- Look up mean expression to a gene set as a colour gradient on each plot.
+- View gene vs gene or gene vs gene set (mean) scatter plots.
+- Download a plot as a PNG image (plotly provided function).

-## How to use it
+## How to build a report
 Clone this repo and populate all the files in the input directory.
 Then run:
 ```bash
 python create_data_model.py